4 Important Features for Virtual Machine Image Backups

 Some backup systems for virtualized environments offer flexible capacity including the ability to run a backed-up VM without even restoring it; the VM can be launched straight from the backup image.
 This feature is often called ‘instant restore’ even though in a technical sense the VM in question has not been restored at all.
 Features like this, however, make it clear that in a virtualized environment, the traditional rules for data operations can sometimes be changed in highly creative ways.

 Some virtualization backup software also allows users to start VMs from backup images while keeping them isolated from the rest of the system.
-This feature, known as sandboxing, can be highly useful in cases where a VM backup is suspect for some reason, but contains data that must be recovered.
+This feature, known as sandboxing, can be highly useful in cases where a VM backup is suspect for some reason but contains data that must be recovered.
+IT solutions such as virtualization are best administered through a managed services approach in which a company outsources some or all of the IT management responsibility to an IT company.
+Learn more, by reaching out to iCorps for a free consultation.